mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 The use of these self-serve tools is described in the [Getting Started] article.
 This section focuses on how these tools integrate with the platform infrastructure.

-##### ATMO: Spark Analysis

-[ATMO] is a service for managing Spark clusters for data analysis.
-Clusters can be launched on demand, or can be scheduled to run a job on an ongoing basis.
-These clusters can read from the Data Lake described in the **Storage** section above, and can write results to either public (web-accessible) or private output locations.

-Jupyter or Zeppelin notebooks are the usual interface to getting work done using a cluster, though you get full SSH access to the cluster.

-Clusters launched via ATMO are automatically killed after a user-defined period of time (by default, 8 hours), though their lifetime can be extended as needed.
-Each cluster has a user-specific **`EFS`** volume mounted on the `/home/hadoop` directory, which means that data stored locally on the cluster persists from one cluster to the next.
-This volume is shared by all clusters launched by a given ATMO user.

 ##### STMO: SQL Analysis

 [STMO] is a customized [Re:dash] installation that provides self-serve access to a a variety of different [datasets](../../concepts/choosing_a_dataset.md).
 From here, you can query data in the Parquet Data Lake as well as various RDBMS data sources.